srl-labs/containerlab/docs/install.md

-Containerlab is distributed as Linux package and can be installed on any Debian- or RHEL-like distributive.
+Containerlab is distributed as a Linux deb/rpm package and can be installed on any Debian- or RHEL-like distributive.

 ### Pre-requisites
-* Have `sudo` rights on the system: `containerlab` sets some parameters in the linux system to support the various options the containers need
+* Must be run as a root user or with `sudo`: `containerlab` sets some parameters in the linux kernel to support the various options the containers need
 * [Install docker](https://docs.docker.com/engine/install/): this is used to manage the containers
-* Import or Pull container images (e.g. Nokia SR-Linux, Arista cEOS) which are not online available for download from a registry.
-Containerlab will try to pull images if they do not exist on execution time.
+* Import or Pull container images (e.g. Nokia SR-Linux, Arista cEOS) which are not available downloadable from a container registry.
+Containerlab will try to pull images if they do not exist at run time.

 ### Package installation
-Containerlab package can be installed using the [installer script](https://github.com/srl-wim/container-lab/blob/master/get.sh) which detects the operating system type and installs the relevant package:
+Containerlab package can be installed using the [installation script](https://github.com/srl-wim/container-lab/blob/master/get.sh) which detects the operating system type and installs the relevant package:

+!!! note
+    Continarelab is distributed via deb/rpm packages, thus only Debian- and RHEL-like distributives are supported.

 ```bash
 # download and install the latest release